mnot/I-D/safe-hint/draft.md

 # Acknowledgements

-Thanks to Alissa Cooper, Ilya Grigorik, Emma Llanso, Jeff Hughes and Loorie Cranor for their comments.
+Thanks to Alissa Cooper, Ilya Grigorik, Emma Llanso, Jeff Hughes and Lorrie Cranor for their comments.

 # Setting "safe" from Web Browsers